3D Printers

 - Your object file –

-- you can download pre-made object files from websites such as Thingiverse
+- you can download pre-made object files from websites such as Thingiverse and MakerWorld.

 - small objects may be scanned with a 3D scanner available in the Lab